OKR Target and Goal setting

-The goals set under OKRs must be of appropriate difficulty, so that employees can innovate.
+The goals set under OKR goal setting must be of appropriate difficulty, so that employees can innovate.
 It is a well-documented fact that goals that do not challenge as well as the ones that are overly difficult tend to demotivate employees.
 Finding this sweet spot for all employees is truly a herculean task, where each and every employee has different goals that lead to a positive outcome on their project.

 To set such goals, traditional goal-setting beliefs need to be discarded.

 We Can Help You Focus On The Goals That Matter

 Listed below are a few ‘NO’s while setting goals.